 Physician and professional medical billing and medical record documentation

-The university has a policy on Compliance with Physician Billing Regulations and a Physician Billing Compliance Office.
+The university has a Policy on Compliance with Physician Billing Regulations and a Physician Billing Compliance Office.
 All faculty and staff who have any involvement in the documentation, coding and/or billing of professional medical services must be familiar with this policy and its related regulations (including the Federal False Claims Act).
 Compliance support is available from the Physician Billing Compliance Office at 314-747-7661.
 Refer to the following websites for more information: https://sites.wustl.edu/opbc/ and https://universitycompliance.wustl.edu/policies/false-claims-laws/

-In the course of their work, community members engaged in research may encounter situations that raise questions about the integrity of research practices, assemblage of data and/or publication of such data.
-The Research Integrity Policy addresses the procedures for allegations of misconduct in research, which is defined as fabrication, falsification or plagiarism in proposing, conducting or reviewing research or in reporting results.
+In the course of their work, community members engaged in research may encounter situations that raise questions about the integrity of research practices, assemblage of data, and/or publication of such data.
+The Research Integrity Policy addresses the procedures for allegations of misconduct in research, which is defined as fabrication, falsification, or plagiarism in proposing, conducting, or reviewing research, or in reporting results.
 Misconduct in research also includes violations of federal and institutional rules and regulations governing the conduct of research involving human subjects.
-Additional information may be obtained from the Vice Chancellor for Research at 314-747-0515.
+Additional information may be obtained from the Vice Chancellor for Research at (314) 747-0515.
+Refer to the following website for more information: https://research.wustl.edu/washington-university-research-integrity-policy/

 Sponsored research grants and contracts

 Washington University receives grants and contracts from federal and non-federal sources.
 Faculty and staff who are involved in federally sponsored research must follow federal rules and regulations related to that work.
 Failure to observe government rules and regulations can result in the loss of funds from grants and contracts, and, in some instances, civil fines and criminal penalties.
 With respect to grants and contracts from non-federal sources, the University expects compliance with their requirements.
-Compliance support is available from the Assistant Vice Chancellor for Research Administration at 314-747-4152 or the Associate Vice Chancellor for Finance & Sponsored Projects at 314-935-7089.
-For more information, visit: Office of Sponsored Research Services or Sponsored Projects Accounting
+Compliance support is available from the Assistant Vice Chancellor for Research Integrity & Ethics at (314) 747-4152 or the Associate Vice Chancellor for Finance & Sponsored Projects at (314) 935-7089.
+Refer to the following website for more information: https://financialservices.wustl.edu/wfin-topic/sponsored-projects-accounting/

 University documents and record retention